Why Being an Expat Means Always Having to Say Goodbye

 From the very beginning of expat life, you are confronted with the challenge of saying arrivederci to your friends and family, and to a culture and country that is your home, as well as your identity.
 Whether you are moving to a neighboring country or cross an ocean, the moment you turn to leave your old life behind is certainly a challenging moment.

 Not only do you have to deal with saying goodbye to the people you love and care about, you are also nervous about what the future holds.
-A few weeks before you leave for your expat journey the idea of moving abroad seems so exiting, a real adventure, but the closer and closer that day comes to taking the leap, the more worried you become.
+A few weeks before you leave for your expat journey the idea of moving abroad seems so exciting, a real adventure, but the closer and closer that day comes to taking the leap, the more worried you become.
 To make matters worse, the realization that you have to say goodbye to your nearest and dearest and accept that Skype calls will be your main form of communication until the next time you see them can be hard to come to terms with.

 Bon Voyage on Repeat